ilyak/libxm/README.md

 ### Compilation

 To compile libxm you need a POSIX environment, an efficient BLAS library, and an ANSI C complaint compiler.
+Issue `make` in the directory with libxm source code to compile the library.
 To use libxm in your project, include `xm.h` file and compile the code:

-    cc myprog.c alloc.c blockspace.c dim.c xm.c -lblas -lpthread -lm
+    cc -openmp myprog.c xm.a -lblas -lm

-Replace `-lblas` with appropriate accelerated libraries (e.g. `-lnvblas`) to get the benefits of corresponding hardware.
-Detailed documentation can be found in `xm.h` file.
-The tests can be run by issuing the following commands in the directory with the source code.
+Detailed documentation can be found in `xm.h` and other header files.
+The tests can be executed by issuing the following command in the directory with the source code:

-    make
     make check

-Compiler and flags can be adjusted by modifying the Makefile.
+Compiler and flags can be adjusted by modifying libxm Makefile.

 ### Source code overview